-You could follow the same beer bread recipe using all-purpose flour, but I only bake with 100% wholemeal; if you are going to go to the effort to bake your own loaf then my philosophy is to use only the best ingredients.
+You could follow this beer bread recipe with all-purpose flour but I only bake with 100% wholemeal; if you are going to go to the effort to make your own loaf then my philosophy is to use only the best ingredients.

-There's a big fat lie in the milling world; they are allowed to remove up to 40% of the goodies and still call it wholemeal.
+There's a big fat-lie in the milling world; they are allowed to remove up to 40% of the goodies and still call it wholemeal.
 It is in effect a refined carbohydrate; that is why commercial bread is so fattening.

-There is masses of strong scientific research confirming that whole grains are particularly beneficial but once refined it has in reality become a junk food that raises our blood glucose and makes us obese.
-There's nothing good about commercial bread except the price; and that's because the best parts have been extracted and sold elsewhere at great profit.
+There is masses of strong scientific research confirming that whole-grains are particularly beneficial; but once refined they have in reality become a junk food that raises our blood glucose and make us obese.
+There is nothing good about commercial bread except the price; and that's because the best parts have been extracted and sold elsewhere at great profit.

 Or as Jamie Oliver likes to say if it is junk then it can't also be food.

-There is no such thing as junk food.
+There is no such thing as junk-food.
 I like that and can see his reasoning.
 So we advocate using only 100% wholemeal, if you can get it; more about it below.

-If you love bread, and equally enjoy a good pint of beer then this recipe is for you.
-Keep to about 1 1/4 cups of liquid; play with the ratio of lager to water until it's just right for you.
+If you love bread and equally enjoy a good pint of beer then this recipe is for you.
+Keep to about 5/4 cups of liquid; play with the ratio of lager to water until it's just right for you.

-I used to bake in the regular oven but gave it up many years ago; everything is so much simpler in a bread machine.
-And it's uses a lot less electricity, reducing your carbon footprint ever so slightly.
+I used to bake in the regular oven but gave it up many years ago; everything is so much simpler in a bread-machine.
+And it uses a lot less electricity, reducing your carbon footprint ever so slightly.

 Bakers like to add a little protein powder to the dough; it improves the shelf-life and the crumb.
 Personally I find soya flour very indigestible so I prefer to use hummus.
 You could grind chickpeas if you have a mill.

 This long-winded process is a lot less certain with many mishaps.
-Given me an electric bread-oven any day.
-Having said that, kneading the dough is wonderful exercise for the neck and shoulders and a part of that slower, contemplative way of life that we have lost, so don't let me discourage you if it is your passion.
+Give me an electric bread oven any day.
+Having said that, kneading the dough is wonderful exercise for the neck and shoulders and a part of that slower, contemplative way of life that we have lost; so don't let me discourage you if it is your passion.